New black-to-white hole solutions with improved geometry and energy conditions: New black-to-white hole solutions II

 In the end of this section we present a brief remark about the other energy conditions in Table~\ref{tab1}.
-It becomes evident that the SEC, DEC, and WEC are also violated solely in a minute region within the cut-off (as depicted in Fig.~\ref{fig6-a}-Fig.~\ref{fig7-e}).
+It becomes evident that the SEC, DEC, and WEC are also violated solely in a minute region within the gluing surface (as depicted in Fig.~\ref{fig6}-Fig.~\ref{fig7}).
 Consequently, we can deduce that the effect of quantum gravity results in the violation of the energy conditions only in a small region close to the core of black hole, which in turn prevents the occurrence of a singularity and establishes a pathway to reach the white hole.
+Recent a lot of relevant work have explored the possibility of revealing the black-to-white hole structure by photon rings, for instance, in Ref.~\cite{chx35}.
+Definitely, the black-to-white hole solutions found in current paper provide new arena for exploring these fascinating pictures.
+It is very worthwhile to investigate the related problems on observational signatures separately in future.